Is 6 Hours Of Sleep Enough? Science Has A Very Clear Answer

 Quick thinking and reflexes are among the first to go when you drop from eight hours of sleep, says Polos.
 In his sleep training program, he runs an experiment in which participants must click a number that pops up on the screen as soon as they see it.
 “From this, we know that with increasingly less and less sleep, that reflex time gets longer and longer,” he says.
 “You begin to feel very lethargic.
 Everything you need to do becomes more and more effort.”

 Every day, people sleeping six hours or less saw their performance plummet on cognitive tasks testing their alertness and ability to reason, communicate, and remember.
-Their abilities declined steadily with almost every passing day, according to the study.
+Their abilities declined steadily with almost every passing day.
 By the sixth day of the experiment, a quarter of the participants were falling asleep while performing their tasks.
-After two weeks, people getting six hours of sleep every night were performing just as poorly on cognitive tests as those who had been sleep-deprived for a whole night straight.
+After two weeks, people getting six hours of sleep every night were performing just as poorly on cognitive tests as those who had been deprived of sleep for a whole night straight.

 Out in the real world, getting six hours of sleep on a regular basis can put you in physical danger, as it increases your risk of getting into a car crash by 33% compared to sleeping 7 or 8 hours, according to a 2018 study.